Corbeno/Idleon-Api-Downloader/README.md

 # "How can I help?"

 I put this project on Github for a reason!
 This is my first project with web development, so things are pretty sloppy in that area.
-If you think you can contribute in any way, please feel free to make a pull request!
+If you think you can contribute in any way, please feel free to make a pull request.
 It would be much appreciated!

-I'm really bad with HTML/CSS, so if anybody wants to make the popup window (index.html) nice looking I would really appreciate it.
+# Special Thanks
+[Morta1](https://github.com/Morta1) - For overhauling the frontend to make it look **beautiful**!